GreatBahram/dsa/algorithms-on-graph/week02/notes.md

 <img src="assets/graph-13.png" style="zoom:30%"/>

 So you pass a sink node, you would get the exact connect components which is itself.
-So wee a way to find a sink SCC.
+So need a way to find a sink SCC.

 <img src="assets/graph-14.png" style="zoom:30%"/>